harness/developer-hub/docs/continuous-delivery/get-started/service-licensing-for-cd.md

 #### Pipeline Executions with no services

-For applications deployed in the last month through Custom deployment stages in a Harness pipeline where there is no Service associated with the deployment, one Active Service is counted for 100 successful pipeline executions for each of those custom deployment stages.
+For applications deployed in the last month using Custom deployment stages in a Harness pipeline where there is no Service associated with the deployment, one Active Service will be counted for every 100 successful pipeline executions for each of those custom deployment stages.

 Scenarios that fall under this bucket:

 - Pipeline executions that only run infrastructure provisioning steps
 - Pipeline executions that only perform shell script executions
-- Pipeline executions that only run custom stages
+- Pipeline executions that only run custom stages with environment configured

 #### Calculation table: Pipeline Executions